EKGF/ekg-maturity/docs/intro/structure/levels.md

-# The five maturity levels
+# The Five Maturity Levels

 This document will refer---for each capability---to the five maturity levels.